 - The Altra Impulse comes with an enhanced midsole, delivering flexible stability when necessary.
 It uses the brand’s notable midsole technologies that enhance stability and the flex grooves that deliver maximum flexibility.

-- The shoe also comes with built-in drainage holes that keep foot well-ventilated.
+- This road shoe also comes with built-in drainage holes that keep foot well-ventilated.
 It allows superior air-flow and releases moisture efficiently, keeping the foot dry.

 Altra Impulse size and fit